Patents - Uzbekistan: Lexology GTDT Practice Guides

 Attorneys’ fees as well as other costs (eg, translations and court expert reports) will vary depending on the circumstances and complexity of the case.

-On average, litigants should expect to pay between €10,000 and €30,000 to take a case through to a first-instance decision, and around the same amount for each of the appeal or cassation and judicial review stages.
+On average, litigants should expect to pay between €10,000 and €30,000 to take a case through to a first-instance decision, and around the same amount for each of the appeal or cassation and repeat cassation stages.

 Сontingency fees are not prohibited by law in Uzbekistan.

 - What avenues of appeal are available following an adverse decision in a patent infringement lawsuit?
 Is new evidence allowed at the appellate stage?

 - A decision of the first-instance commercial court can be appealed before a higher court.
 The ruling of an appellate court can be appealed before the Supreme Court by filing a cassation appeal.
 A request for repeat cassation can be also filed with the Presidium of the Supreme Court.
 New evidence is allowed at the appellate stage.

 - To what extent can enforcement of a patent expose the patent owner to liability for a competition violation, unfair competition or a business-related tort?